Mitral valve regurgitation

 - Infection of the heart valves

 - Mitral valve prolapse (MVP)

-- Rare causes, such as untreated syphilis or marfan syndrome
+- Rare conditions, such as untreated syphilis or Marfan syndrome

-- Rheumatic heart disease, a complication of untreated strep throat (which is becoming less common because of effective treatment)
+- Rheumatic heart disease.
+This is a complication of untreated strep throat that is becoming less common.

 - Swelling of the left lower heart chamber

 Another important risk factor for mitral regurgitation is past use of a diet pill called "Fen-Phen" (fenfluramine and phentermine) or dexfenfluramine.
 The drug was removed from the market by the U.S. Food and Drug Administration (FDA) in 1997 because of safety concerns.

 Symptoms may begin suddenly if: